robertocapuano/CandyBAS/README.md

 ```
 7 H=H-(N>2):nextI,J:swapU,V:next:ifH>0thenP=P+H:W=0:goto3:elseifW>0then2:elseW=2
 ```
-- add to H 1 in case of a match
+- add 1 to H in case of a match
-- if H the change flag is setted repeat previous steps
+- if H, the change flag, is setted repeat previous steps
 - otherwise reverse symbols switch: no match-3 performed
 - H>0 player did almost one match
 - W=0 no other swaps are necessary